-Before I show you how to change Mac address in Linux, let’s first discuss why would you change it in the first place.
+Before I show you how to change the MAC address in Linux, let’s first discuss why you would change it in the first place.

 Step 1: Find your MAC address and network interface

 Let’s find out some details about the network card in Linux.
 Use this command to get the network interface details:

 ip link show

 In the output, you’ll see your IP address, MAC address and other details:

 As you can see, in this case, my network interface is called enp0s31f6 and its MAC address is